 Her insights into the world are both sad and funny, because her ‘sentient robot’ way of seeing things pinpoints the ridiculous the lengths we go to to be just like every one else – whether it makes us happy or not.

 “As I watched, some of his spittle flew out and landed on the barbecue meat.
 He really should avoid leaning forward over the food when talking, I thought.
 But then Miho’s husband started nodding vigorously too.
 “That’s right, why don’t you just find someone?
 It doesn’t really matter who it is, after all.
 Women have it easy in that sense.”

-Other books like Convenience Store Woman:
+Books like Convenience Store Woman

 - Cheese, by Willem Elsschot (absurdism, short books)

 - Good Morning, Midnight (much darker take on middle age, women, misfits)

 - The Curious Incident of the Dog in the Night-time (being unique in a conformist world)

 - In the Miso Soup (modern Japanese fiction)